Prescriber.io

 The bottom line

 Clinical decision support is software that surfaces interactions, contraindications, dosing guidance and alternatives at the moment of the decision, with cited sources, so a licensed clinician can decide faster and miss less.
 It is support, not substitution: it flags and suggests, you verify against official sources and sign.
 The best CDS is selective rather than noisy, transparent rather than opaque, and integrated rather than scattered across separate lookups.
-See medication decision support in action, then run a check on your own prescriptions.
+See medication decision support in action, or open the prescribing decision support tool and run a check on your own prescriptions.

 See Prescriber.io check a prescription